Elen-Skri/Elen-Skri/README.md

-- 👋 Hi, I’m @Elen-Skri, Elena.
+- 👋 Hi, I’m Elena Skripnichenko.
-- 👀 I’m interested in data researches that can help making better decisions and understand complicated interactions better.
+- 👀 I’m interested in data researches that can help making better decisions and understand complicated interactions and behavior.
-- 🌱 I’m currently learning data science and ML.
+- 🌱 Currently learning data science and ML.
-- 💞️ I’m looking to collaborate on any kind of project I'd be usefull in.
+- 💞️ Looking to collaborate on any kind of project I'd be usefull in.
 - 📫 How to reach me: email: skrilen.com@gmail.com or Telegram: @Skrilen

 <!---